rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 ### Candidate Answer Classifier

-Using the score given by RC model for each candidate answer and the entity types given by Ultra-Fine Entity Typing for each candidate answer, a neural network classifier that filters the candidate answers of Document QA was used.
+Using the score given by the RC model for each candidate answer and the entity types given by Ultra-Fine Entity Typing for each candidate answer, a neural network classifier that filters the candidate answers of Document QA was used.
 We discovered that a candidate answer with a high score given by Document QA and whose entity type is *organization* or something similar is considerably likely to be a correct dataset name.
 Due to this pattern, we were able to create neural network classifier to filter out candidate answers.

 The classifier has the following architecture:

 1. Input size: 10332 (10331 labels from Ultra-Fine Entity Typing and the Document QA score)

 2. 1 hidden layer with 50 neurons